 Once the resistance level is calibrated to a known starting point, a user, from either side of the machine, can adjust the resistance level by using the up/down arrow buttons.
-If the up button is pressed and the current resistance level is less than the maximum value of 10, the stepper motor rotates clockwise by a set number of degrees that correlate to one increment in the resistance level.
-Similarly, if the down button is pressed and the current resistance level is more than the minimum value of 1, the stepper motor rotates counterclockwise by a set number of degrees that correlate to one decrement of the resistance level.
-It was determined that the magnet housing moved approximately three degrees every resistance level increment with the original mechanical mechanism.
-Based on measurements using a protractor, the selected NEMA17 stepper motor moves approximately three degrees per one step.
-Consequently, the program rotates the motor one step for every singular increment/decrement in the resistance level, assuming that the value ranges between one and ten.
-A pair of two digit seven segment LED displays present on both sides of the machine display the current resistance level to the user.
-After each press of a button, the display automatically updates to reflect the new resistance level.
+If the up button is pressed and the current resistance level is less than the maximum value of 10, the stepper motor will rotate clockwise by a set number of degrees that correlate to one increment in the resistance level.
+Similarly, if the down button is pressed and the current resistance level is more than the minimum value of 1, the stepper motor will rotate counterclockwise by a set number of degrees that correlate to one decrement of the resistance level.
+The number of degrees required to change the resistance level by one value will be measured using the current cable mechanism before it is disassembled and replaced by the electronic system.
+A two digit seven segment LED display will be present on both sides of the machine to display the current resistance level to the user.
+After each press of a button, the display will be automatically updated to reflect the new resistance level.
 Figure 2 depicts the coding flowchart for the void loop of the program, which runs continuously until power is disconnected.